Good Paying Jobs Without a College Degree or Work Experience

 Pros

-• High paying trade jobs hire candidates based on skills rather than credentials
+• High-paying trade jobs hire candidates based on skills rather than credentials.

-• You’ll get more experience in the field and earlier opportunities to move up
+• You’ll get more experience in the field and earlier opportunities to move up.

-• Education can be inexpensive or free, especially in a paid apprenticeship or on-the-job training
+• Education can be inexpensive or free, especially in a paid apprenticeship or on-the-job training.

 Cons

-• Fewer networking opportunities than college
+• There are fewer networking opportunities than in college.

-• Good candidates may not stand out alongside those with a degree
+• Good candidates may not stand out alongside those with a degree.

-• Earning potential is not as high overall
+• Earning potential is not as high overall.

 Average Salary of Workers Without a College Degree by State